Skip to main content

 Minimal additions only.
 Essential oils or unflavored.

-Four mirror a commercial sports drink archetype; the fifth is a DIY-only profile.
-Choose based on your carb target and taste preference.
+Four mirror a commercial sports drink archetype; two are DIY-only profiles.
+Choose based on your carb target, taste preference, and how much mixing friction you will tolerate.

 Unflavored